Bob Löwenberg

 Bob Löwenberg is a clinical hematologist/investigator.
-He is Professor of Hematology at Erasmus University Rotterdam.
+He is a professor of hematology at Erasmus University Rotterdam.

 Education

-He graduated as MD at the University of Groningen (1971), completed a PhD in Experimental Hematology at Erasmus University and Radiobiological Institute TNO, Rijswijk under the supervisorship of Dirk W. van Bekkum (1975, cum laude) and completed his clinical training in Internal Medicine and Hematology, University Hospital Rotterdam, (1975-1979).
+He graduated as MD at the University of Groningen (1971), completed a PhD in experimental hematology at Erasmus University and Radiobiological Institute TNO, Rijswijk, under the supervisorship of Dirk W. van Bekkum (1975, cum laude) and completed his clinical training in internal medicine and hematology at University Hospital Rotterdam (1975–1979).

 Career

-Löwenberg is a Professor of Hematology at Erasmus University Rotterdam, the Netherlands since 1990, and was department chair of hematology during 1990-2011.
-Between 1980-1990 he had been the Scientific Director of the Rotterdam Daniel den Hoed Cancer Center, now known as the Erasmus MC.
-From 2013-2020 he served as the first non-American Editor-in-Chief of “Blood”.

-He has been an Eleanor Roosevelt Fellow and visiting assistant professor at the Department Hematology/Oncology UCLA School of Medicine, (1978-1979) and a visiting professor at the Free University Brussels, Belgium (1983-1986).
+Löwenberg is emeritus professor of hematology at Erasmus University Rotterdam, the Netherlands, and was department chair of hematology during 1990–2011.
+Between 1980 and 1990 he had been the scientific director of the Rotterdam Daniel den Hoed Cancer Center, now known as the Erasmus MC.
+From 2013 to 2020 he served as the first non-American editor-in-chief of Blood.
+He has been an Eleanor Roosevelt Fellow and visiting assistant professor at the Department Hematology/Oncology UCLA School of Medicine, (1978–1979) and a visiting professor at the Free University Brussels, Belgium (1983–1986).

-He is one of the three founders of Introgene (1994), a biotech start-up that became the pharmaceutical company Crucell, now part of Johnson & Johnson. and a co-founder of the cancer immunotherapy company Frame Therapeutics (Amsterdam, 2018) since 2022 part of CureVac.
+He is one of the three founders of Introgene (1994), a biotech start-up that became the pharmaceutical company Crucell, now part of Johnson & Johnson, and a co-founder of the cancer immunotherapy company Frame Therapeutics (Amsterdam, 2018) since 2022 part of CureVac.

 Research work

-Löwenberg’s research activities at Erasmus University Medical Center Rotterdam focus on the abnormal biological features of leukemia, and their potential diagnostic and treatment utility.
+Löwenberg's research activities at Erasmus University Medical Center Rotterdam focus on the abnormal biological features of leukemia, and their potential diagnostic and treatment utility.
 He has led large phase III studies embedded in the HOVON Cooperative Group Network that he had founded in 1981 which he chaired for 25 years.
 He has published about his work in leading scientific journals.

 He pioneered the use of autologous stem cell transplantation (the transplant derived from the patient rather than from a donor) as a therapeutic strategy in acute leukemia in remission including the first prospective study evaluating its impact in previously untreated patients.
 He and his team established that human acute leukemia, in analogy with normal blood cell formation, are structured according to a hierarchy with an apex of leukemic precursors and a bulk basis of nonproliferating leukemic cells.
 He and his colleagues discovered for the first time an acquired somatic mutation in a hematopoietic growth factor receptor gene (G-CSF-R) in a human blood cell disorder (congenital neutropenia).
-Subsequently they deconstructed the role of the latter gene mutation in the biology of leukemia development.
+Subsequently, they deconstructed the role of the latter gene mutation in the biology of leukemia development.
 He and his team were the first to bring forward a comprehensive diagnostic set of signatures based upon expression RNA profiling that has revealed novel AML subsets with prognostic value.
 Furthermore, a landmark clinical study on the relevance of intensive chemotherapy in subjects with acute leukemia of older age has significantly influenced clinical practice regarding the therapeutic management of acute myeloid leukemia in the elderly.
 His team applied gene sequencing for identifying patients with acute leukemia at high risk of relapse of disease by assessing traces of disease in patients who were considered in remission.